Controller Types Supported : Digital Joystick

 Truly "digital" joysticks, in the DOS realm, can be thought of as Atari joysticks--simple 4-directional joysticks with a single fire button--that can be connected to the computer.
 The appeal of such setups was the elimination of joystick calibration; with digital joysticks, you're either pushing the stick, or you're not.

-You are currently viewing games for PC Booter that are marked as Input Devices Supported : Joystick (Digital).
+You are currently viewing games for PC Booter that are marked as Controller Types Supported : Digital Joystick.
 Games for other platforms are also tracked by this attribute.
 You can restrict the list of games below to any of the following platforms: